 There are a lot of handy-dandy tricks to using Data View Web Parts on your SharePoint sites: rolling up list content; embedding custom views in your master page; creating a Data View Web Part ONLY page; re-using and packaging.
 You will do all this.
 And more.

 External data sources

 Most of what you’ll learn here applies to SharePoint versions from WSS 2.0 onwards.
-Learn how to connect to external sources such as SQL Server, SOAP Web Services, RSS feeds, REST services (SharePoint 2010 and up), and OData endpoints (SharePoint 2013 only).
+Learn how to connect to external sources such as SQL Server, SOAP Web Services, RSS feeds, REST services, and OData endpoints.

 Take everything you’ve learned in the first three days.
 Bask in it.
 Then see how to apply all of it — all of it — to SharePoint list forms.
 Think of the possibilities!
 Too many fields on your list form?
 Turn it into a tabbed list form.
 Want to add your own autocomplete or external lookup?
 Let your geek flag fly – I’ll show you how to do pretty much anything you want with your list forms.

 But wait: There’s more!
 You will write the code to enhance your SharePoint views and forms with jQuery and jQuery UI.
 Basically everything covered in our jQuery workshop, without the introduction to scripting fundamentals, and compressed into a few hours.
 Not for the faint of heart!

 - OPTIONAL*:SharePoint Designer 2013 (suggested if you want to follow along with the instructor)